Nightwind416/nones-mod/README.md

 A simple NTSC NES emulator written in C.

-## Modification
+## Modifications

-This project is a fork of the original Nones emulator, which was created by [@maximilianm], for use in a personal project.
+This project is a fork of [nones](https://github.com/purpasmart96/nones) by [@maximilianm].
+Modifications made by [@Nightwind416] in 2025

+* API added to allow external access to video, audio, input, and other items.
+* Package as DLL

 ### Current State